seisman/academic-homepage/content/project/north-korea-nuclear-tests.md

 North Korea has conducted six nuclear tests since 2006.
-Event information of the six nuclear test are given by [Prof. Lianxing Wen's group at USTC](http://seis.ustc.edu.cn/) and summarized by Yao et al. (submitted to SRL).
+Event information of the six nuclear test are given by [Prof. Lianxing Wen's group at USTC](http://seis.ustc.edu.cn/) and summarized by Yao et al., 2018, SRL (accepted).

 **Table 1.
 Summary of event information of North Koare's six nuclear tests**